tusharjain1082/DiaryJournal.Net/README.md

 # notes
 you can find and use executable software files in /bin/Release/net6.0-windows/ directory.

+to download the binary program files or to download the source code, please click on "Code" and then

 if you discover a bug, defect, issue, please report it to me.

 if you find this software project eligible for a star, please do star it.